MauriceDroll/LLM_Scene_Docker/README.md

 This container is running as a ROS2 Node and contains a Ollama installation with Mistral as a LLM.

+It also contains the website which is used to get the user input.

 ## Usage